Gungnir: Exploiting Stylistic Features in Images for Backdoor Attacks on Diffusion Models: Related Work

 \section{Related Work}

-In this section, we will introduce Diffusion Models (DMs) (Section \ref{sec:2.1}) and discuss existing attack and defense strategies in DMs (Section \ref{sec:2.2} and Section \ref{sec:2.3}).
-Finally, we critically analyze previous work and identify key limitations that motivate our approach (Section \ref{sec:2.4}).
+In this section, we will introduce Diffusion Models (DMs) and discuss existing attack and defense strategies in DMs.
+It is worth noting that we critically analyze previous work and identify key limitations that motivate our approach.